Working Remotely in Buenos Aires, Argentina

 I put an “x” around where I stayed (off of Bonpland and Cnel.
 Niceto Vega) but I can’t recommend the Airbnb I stayed in, so I recommend finding another cool place in this rectangle.
 Also by the “x” are several loud clubs, so if you pick an Airbnb around here make sure to read the reviews about noise.

 As of the publishing of this piece, Airbnb prices are super cheap: it’s about $1,500 for a luxury one-bedroom condo with access to a hot tub and swimming pool in the heart of Palermo, with more basic places as cheap as $500.
-This is in part because Buenos Aires is still a bit of a hidden gem, and also because of the inflation and currency issues here — which I’ll cover later.
+The Selina Palermo is also a great choice.
+I love Selina’s abroad.
+These are affordable because this area is still a bit of a hidden gem, and also because of the inflation and currency issues here — which I’ll cover later.

 What to Do in Buenos Aires, Argentina for Digital Nomads + Remote Workers